broadly/css-inliner/README.md

 You configure the inliner with the following options:

-`directory`  - The base directory from which stylesheets are loaded.
+`directory` - The base directory from which local stylesheets are loaded.
+Only files in this directory or its sub-directories are accessible.

-`loadAsync`  - A function that reads a stylesheet reference (path or URL) into a Buffer or String.

 `plugins`    - Array of [PostCSS plugins][postcss-plugins] to use while processing stylesheets.